 Cognition means thinking.
-It includes being able to
+It includes:

-- pay attention
+- attention and thinking

-- remember and think
+- understanding and remembering

-- plan and organise
+- planning and organising

-- solve problems and reason
+- solving problems and reasoning

-Trouble with thinking can make it difficult to communicate with other people.
+Difficulty with thinking can make it difficult to communicate with other people.

-If you have a cognitive communication disorder, you may have difficulty
+If you have a cognitive communication disorder, you may have difficulty:

 - understanding and remembering information

 - explaining ideas

 - planning, starting and finishing tasks

-- recognising when there is a problem
+- knowing when there is a problem

 - remembering what was said

 - keeping track of a conversation